-Salary ranges for classifications represented by the Association are listed in Appendix B of this Agreement.
+Salary increases for classifications represented by the Association are listed in Appendix "B" of this Agreement.
 Employees shall be paid every other Friday.

-- 1. Effective the later of pay period #7 (March 11, 2018 March 24, 2018), or two pay periods following MOU adoption/imposition by all bargaining units of this provision, the pay date shall be moved by one week (e.g., from March 30, 2018 to April 6, 2018). - a.
-Employees who desire to mitigate the effect of this pay date move may receive a one-time advance equal to five days of pay, to be paid with the first paycheck of the effective dates' pay period (e.g., on March 30, 2018).
-In order to receive the advance, the employee must sign an agreement to pay back the advance over not more than 3 pay periods.
-Employees selecting this option must have and maintain, 5 days of vacation or CTO (40-45 hours, depending on their schedule), until the advance is paid back in full.
-Employees who receive an advance and whose employment ends prior to paying back the advance, shall have any amount owed deducted from their final paycheck.
+- A. Effective the latter of pay period #7 (March 11, 2018 March 24, 2018), or two pay periods following MOU adoption/imposition by all bargaining units of this provision, the pay date shall be moved by one week (e.g., from March 30, 2018 to April 6, 2018). - 1.
+Employees who desire to mitigate the effects of this pay date move may receive a one-time advance equal to five days of pay, to be paid with the first paycheck of the effective dates' pay period (e.g., on March 30, 2018).
+In order to receive the advance, the employee must sign an agreement to pay back the advance over no more than three (3) pay periods.
+Employees selecting this option must have, and maintain, five (5) days of vacation or CTO (40-45 hours, depending on the employee's schedule), until the advance is paid back in full.
+Employees who receive an advance and whose employment ends prior to paying back the advance, shall have any amount owed deducted from the employee's final paycheck.

-5.2 Pay For New Employees
+5.2 Pay for New Employees

-Normally new employees shall be appointed at the recruiting step of the salary range for the class to which the appointment is made.
-When circumstances warrant, the department head/appointing authority may authorize that a particular position be filled at step one, two or three, following guidelines issued by the Department of Human Resources.
+- A. New Employees shall be appointed at the recruiting step of the salary range in effect for the particular class of position to which the appointment is made. - B. The department head/appointing authority may authorize that a particular position be filled at step one, two or three, following guidelines issued by the Department of Human Resources.
 Requests for appointments at step four or five must be approved by the Director of Human Resources.

-5.3 Salary Upon Re-Employment
+5.3 Salary Upon Reemployment